tsgates/arch-wiki-markdown/wiki/CUPS.md

 -   gutenprint - A collection of high quality drivers for Canon, Epson, Lexmark, Sony, Olympus, and PCL printers for use with GhostScript, CUPS, Foomatic, and the GIMP
--   foomatic-db, foomatic-db-engine, foomatic-db-nonfree, and foomatic-filters - Foomatic is a database-driven system for integrating free software printer drivers with common spoolers under Unix.
-Installing foomatic-filters should solve problems if the cups error_log is reporting "stopped with status 22!".
+-   foomatic-db, foomatic-db-engine and foomatic-db-nonfree - Foomatic is a database-driven system for integrating free software printer drivers with common spoolers under Unix.
 -   hplip - HP drivers for DeskJet, OfficeJet, Photosmart, Business Inkjet and some LaserJet printer models, as well as a number of Brother printers.
 -   splix - Samsung drivers for SPL (Samsung Printer Language) printers.

 -   foo2zjs - Drivers for ZjStream protocol printers such as the HP Laserjet 1018.
 More info here.
 Package is available in the AUR.
+It also includes drivers for HBPL protocol such as the Dell C1765 MFP.
+    More info here
 -   hpoj - If you are using an HP Officejet, you should also install this package and follow the instructions to avoid problems as in this thread.
 Package is available in the AUR.
 -   samsung-unified-driver - Unified Linux Driver for Samsung printers and scanners.
 Required for new printers such as the ML-2160.
 Package is available in the AUR.
--   ufr2 or cndrvcups-lb - Canon UFR2 driver with support for LBP, iR
-    and MF series printers.
+-   cndrvcups-lb - Canon UFR2 driver with support for LBP, iR and MF series printers.
 Package is available in the AUR.

 -   cups-pdf - A package that allows one to setup a virtual PDF Printer that generates a PDF out of jobs sent to it